Employers and Universities: Work with us?

 - Examining how exchange rates affect the competitiveness of UK trade.

-Economist jobs at entry level typically pay between £25,000 and £35,000.
-Senior economists can expect to earn up to £50,000 or more.
+According to the National Careers Service, economist jobs at entry level typically pay around £28,000, with senior economists typically earning up to £60,000.
 Salaries do tend to vary quite a lot: those working in banking, financial services and consulting usually earn more.

 What skills are needed for careers in economics?